girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 AND salary_year_avg IS NOT NULL
 ORDER BY salary_year_avg DESC
 ```
-The provided data highlights the top-paying job offers for data analysts in Poland in 2023.
-Key insights include:

 **Top Salaries:** The highest-paying data analyst positions offer a yearly salary of around PLN 111,175, with multiple roles at Allegro leading this category.